 Your leftover Thanksgiving cranberry sauce is the key to these super delicious Gluten-Free Cranberry Sauce Muffins.
 They make for a lovely morning or afternoon snack with coffee!
 Do you have leftover Thanksgiving cranberry sauce?
 Really, who doesn’t, is the probably the better question.

 I’m always surprised that the morning after the Thanksgiving or Christmas feast, I wake up hungry.
 In fact, starving.
 What’s up with that!?

 I’m also always surprised that I have SO MUCH leftover Thanksgiving cranberry sauce.
 Every year, I don’t think there will be quite enough, so I make more at the last moment.
 Why I’m actually surprised each year, is beyond me.

 Here’s the deal, I think people do love cranberry sauce, but in small amounts.
 Like a couple of tablespoons per plate.
 It’s really to make a mostly savory plate, a little bit sweet.

-These are quick and easy cranberry sauce muffins can so easily be whipped up with some of your leftovers.
+These quick and easy cranberry sauce muffins can so easily be whipped up with some of your leftovers.
 Or all of your leftovers!
 Then you can freeze some of the muffins for later, too.

 My leftovers came from this Spiced Cranberry Sauce, which is oh-so-good!I love these warmed up with butter melting over them for breakfast or brunch.